Closed-open morphisms on periodic Floer homology: Computations

-We prove the non--vanishing results in this section.
-To this end, the idea is to compute the closed--open morphism for a special Hamiltonian $G$ and then using the partial invariance in Theorem \ref{thm2} to deduce the non--vanishing for other $H$.
+To prove the non-vanishing result, the idea is to compute the closed-open morphism for a special Hamiltonian function $G$ and then using the partial invariance in Theorem \ref{thm2} to deduce the non-vanishing for other $H$.